odradev/odra/core/README.md

 Home of the `odra` crate.
 It glues together all other Odra crates and provides easy to use interface.

-It has 3 modes controlled using features.
+It has 2 modes controlled using features.
 Only one feature at the time should be used:
 - `mock-vm`, enabled by default, used to run the code against `MockVM`.
-- `wasm`, should be used when compiling code to WebAssembly.
-- `wasm-test`, used to run the code against a provided backend virtual machine.

-When using `wasm` or `wasm-test`, default features needs to be turned off.
+- `casper`, should be used when compiling code to Casper WebAssembly and to run the code against a provided Casper virtual machine.
+When using `casper`, default features needs to be turned off.